uudam42/aiac-agentic-system/README.md

 # AIAC-Agentic System

-AIAC-Agentic System is a policy-driven access control backend for AI agents.
-It is designed as a security engineering project rather than a generic CRUD application, with a focus on **Zero Trust**, **Policy-as-Code**, **AI Governance**, and **Auditability**.
+AIAC-Agentic System is a policy-as-code access control backend for AI agents, built with Spring Boot and Open Policy Agent (OPA).

+It enables dynamic, auditable authorization decisions using a pluggable policy engine with fallback mechanisms and persistent audit logging.

+The system follows a **Zero Trust** model and is designed to demonstrate **Policy-as-Code**, **AI Governance**, and **Auditability**.

 ## Project Goal

-The goal is to build a backend system that can evaluate an AI agent's access request **before** the agent performs a resource access, tool call, sensitive action, or task-chain step.
-The platform should be able to:
+The goal of this project is to build a backend system that evaluates an AI agent’s access request **before** the agent performs a resource access, tool call, sensitive action, or task-chain step.

+The platform is designed to:

 - identify the requesting agent
 - analyze request context